ParasolJS/parasol-es/parasol-docs.md

 };
 ```

 **Note:** The exact construction details of this functionality parallel the _highlighting_ feature, with the exception of the rendering component which parallels _brushing_.
 That is, for line-for-line implementation detail, simply search the terms "highlight" and "renderBrushed" in the parcoords_ucb.js file, and the additions for _selections_ can be found and traced in this way.
+In the future, we may seek to collaborate with Kai Chang, the developer of the _parallel-coordinates_ library, to merge the above changes with the standard library.

 Now that we have added _selections_ capability to the _parallel-coordinates_ library, we can include this feature in _parasol_.
 A selection is made when the user clicks the checkbox for a row in the data grid.
-This calls the `pc.select' function which increases line thickness and contrast.
+This calls the `pc.select` function which increases line thickness and contrast.
 In the future, we plan to give the user the freedom to assign a new color to the selection as well.
 We include this checkbox functionality as follows:
 ```javascript
 var checkboxSelector = new Slick.CheckboxSelectColumn({
   cssClass: "slick-cell-checkboxsel"